 The 401k versus IRA debate is an opportunity to think about retirement savings, particularly regarding using a tax-advantaged account.
 Although both types of retirement accounts offer tax benefits, they are structured differently and provide different ways to save for retirement.

-An IRA is typically used by the self-employed, part-time or contract workers, whereas a 401k is an employer-offered plan.
-Take a look at the defining characteristics of these plans to find the options that will help you save more for retirement.
+An IRA is an individual plan typically used by the self-employed, part-time or contract workers, whereas a 401k is an employer-offered plan.
+Take a look at the defining characteristics of these plans to find the option that will help you save the most for retirement.

 1. Find the Best Tax Structure for You

 Both the IRA and 401k are contributed to with pre-tax money.
 With the traditional IRA, you wait until tax time to take your deduction, but with the 401k, you do not pay taxes on your deferrals.
 Having extra cash by having taxes deferred up front with the 401k can allow you to invest more money sooner to earn more interest.

 2. Determine If Contribution Limits Allow You to Save Enough

 For 2018, you can contribute up to $18,500 to a 401k, and employer contributions can bump your total to $55,000 or 100 percent of your compensation, whichever is lower, according to the IRS.
 For 2018, the allowable IRA contribution limit is just $5,500.

 Once you reach age 50, the IRS allows catch-up contributions for both IRAs and 401ks.
 If you still need to save a lot for retirement, the 401k offers the clear advantage.